Last updated 9 November 2020

 General guidelines for remote vocal & instrumental lessons

-- Tutors must make sure their device / laptop is plugged in, so a power supply is not cut mid-way through a recording.
+- Tutors must make sure their device/laptop is plugged in, so a power supply is not cut mid-way through a recording.

 - Not too near/far to the camera

-- Showing enough space for the instrument, e.g. with enough space to demonstrate how to
+- Showing enough space for the instrument, e.g. with enough space to demonstrate how to hold a bow

 - Check the sound quality is clear, with no interfering background noises.